 8.4.1.
 The Chief Officer will deliver the outcomes within the total delegated resources and where there is a forecast overspend against an element of the operational budget, the Chief Officer, the Chief Finance Officer of the IJB and the appropriate finance officers of the Parties must agree a recovery plan to balance the overspending budget, which recovery plan shall be subject to the approval of the IJB.
 In the event that the recovery plan does not succeed, the first resort should be to the IJB reserves, where available, in line with the IJB's Reserves policy.
-The Parties may consider as a last resort making additional funds available, on a basis to be agreed taking into account the nature and circumstances of the revised recovery plan agreed by the Parties and the IJB.
-If the revised plan cannot be agreed by theParties
+The Parties may consider as a last resort making additional funds available, on a basis to be agreed taking into account the nature and circumstances of the overspend, with repayment in future years on the basis of the revised recovery plan agreed by the Parties and the IJB.
+If the revised plan cannot be agreed by the Parties

-, or is not approved by theIJB , mediation will require to take place in line with the dispute resolution arrangements set out in this Scheme.
+, or is not approved by the IJB, mediation will require to take place in line with the dispute resolution arrangements set out in this Scheme.